JYCabello/codurance-blog-posts/fp-primitive-obsession/article.md

 This made quite a few smells rather obvious.

 Finally, made some sub-modules.
 Could have made "Finance" a namespace and split the modules in files.
-Perhaps I'll do it in the repository INSERT LINK TO THE REPOSITORY
+It's done in the repository INSERT LINK TO THE REPOSITORY
 ```fs
 module Finance =
   module Currencies =